jimfangx/-CPS-Schedule-Generator/README.md

 ### Building frontend
 * Instructions:
-    * Presumably you have already forked the project.
+    * Presumably you have already cloned the project.
     * Head to your website hosting provider.
     * Open the file manager in cPanel.
     * Upload the `main.html`, `main.js` and `main.css` files to your website.
 Make sure the files are uploaded to the folder of your page/subpage.
 Also make sure that `.htaccess` has been modified to include `main.html`